corda/corda-docs-portal/content/en/platform/corda/4.6/open-source/app-upgrade-notes.md

 In Corda 4 queries made on a node’s vault can filter by the relevancy of those states to the node.
 As this functionality does not exist in
 Corda 3, apps will continue to receive all states in any vault queries.
 However, it may make sense to migrate queries expecting just those states relevant to the node in question to query for only relevant states.
 See [API: Vault Query](api-vault-query.md) for more details on how to do this.
-Not doing this may result in queries returning more states than expected if the node is using observer functionality (see “[Posting transactions to observer nodes](tutorial-observer-nodes.md)”).
+Not doing this may result in queries returning more states than expected if the node is using observer functionality (see [Posting transactions to observer nodes](tutorial-observer-nodes.md)).

 ### Step 13.
 Explore other new features that may be useful